-Ten Benefits of Being Over 40 People Don't Tell You
+10 Benefits of Being Over 40 That People Don't Tell You

-So, with this hub, I want to focus on the top 10 benefits I've gleaned from crossing this over-hyped and often feared milestone.
+So with this article, I want to focus on the top 10 benefits I've gleaned from crossing this over-hyped and often feared milestone.
 Hopefully, those of you who are in the 40+ club can relate to these.
-For those of you who are facing your 40th birthday, hopefully it will inspire more optimism about what's to come.
+For those of you who are facing your 40th birthday, hopefully, it will inspire more optimism about what's to come.

-Here are ten amazing things the media and others don't tell you about 40 and beyond and why for many of us, it is indeed the highlight of our life.
+Here are 10 amazing things the media and others don't tell you about 40 and beyond and why for many of us, it is indeed the highlight of our life.

 More Personal Time and Space